ibm-cloud-docs/BlockStorage/adjustable-iops.md

 This feature is available in [select data centers](new-ibm-block-and-file-storage-location-and-features.html) only.

 Clients can't switch between Endurance and Performance when they adjust their IOPS.
-However, they can specify a new IOPS tier or IOPS level for their storage based on the following criteria/restrictions:
+However, they can specify a new IOPS tier or IOPS level for their storage based on the following criteria and restrictions:

 - If original volume is Endurance 0.25 tier, IOPS tier can’t be updated.
 - If original volume is Performance with less than or equal to 0.30 IOPS/GB, options available include only the size and IOPS combinations that result in less than or equal to 0.30 IOPS/GB.